 Day 1: Marrakech to Imlil and Toubkal Refuge

-From Imlil, the trail goes gradually uphill through traditional Berber villages and mountain paths.
-The route continues toward Sidi Chamharouch, a well-known stop on the way to the refuge.
+From Imlil, the trail climbs gradually through traditional villages and mountain paths.
+The first part is a good warm-up.
+You pass mule tracks, stone houses, walnut trees, and small tea stops before the valley opens toward Sidi Chamharouch, a well-known stop on the way to the refuge.
+Many hikers stop around this area for lunch before continuing the ascent.

 The second part of the day becomes more demanding because the trail gains more altitude.
 The landscape becomes more rocky and alpine as you approach the refuge.